 "We’ve got a lot of evidence that led us in the right direction.
 But without a car and a driver, things dried up for us.
 We're at a stalemate right now," Kozubal said.

-Earlier this summer, detectives took another look at the case, with Detective Sgt.
+Over the summer, detectives took another look at the case, with Detective Sgt.
 David Stein launching RegionLaw: A Podcast.
 Stein's first podcast highlighted this very case, in hopes of drawing attention and, perhaps, if someone came forward, some closure for Shively's family.